Langford, Bedfordshire: Housing developments

 The village has grown considerably since 1961.
 Housing on Riverside Gardens, at the southern end of the village between the Ivel and High Street was built in the late 1960s, followed by nearby Wilmon Court and Ivel Close in the 1980s.

 More recently, Garfield, off Station Road, comprising 58 properties was completed in 2010 on former scrubland.
 The pace of development accelerated following Central Bedfordshire Council's initial call for sites in 2014.
 At the north of the village on the western side of Church Street is a development of 35 properties called Rowley Fields, built in 2018 on a former meadow.
 Off the east side of Station Road, 110 houses have been built at Bramble Corner, Mayflower Lane, Campion Edge and Elderberry Close and off the west side another 25 at Merryweather Grove.
 22 houses have been completed at Steamer Croft beside the railway off Cambridge Road.

 Sport

 Langford F.C. compete in the Spartan South Midlands League Division One and play their home matches at Forde Park.
 The women's team currently compete in the South East Combination Women's League.
 A few seasons ago, they were members of the Women's Premier League, playing against teams such as Chelsea, Ipswich Town and Millwall.

 King George's Field is the home of the Langford Youth football team and Langford Cricket Club.
 Langford Tennis Club has two floodlit courts and compete in the Bedfordshire LTA leagues.

+King George's Field is also the home ground for Langford Cricket Club.
+Established in 1875 the Club has been providing cricket for the enjoyment of players and families, at their current ground in Langford, for more than 60 years.

+The Club holds the ECB Clubmark approval and maintains 9 grass wickets and also has an artificial all-weather wicket, permanent three lane practice nets, mobile net, Home, Away and Officials changing rooms.

+The 2023 season sees the club compete with one adult team in the Beds Invitational Saturday Cricket League, and a one adult team in Div 4 of the Beds Country Cricket league.
+The Club enters youth teams into the Beds Youth Cricket League at development level each season.